jackyzha0/jackyzha0.github.io/content/thoughts/DSL.md

 1. Create a `Visitor` interface under AST and define a bunch of visit methods for each concrete node type
 2. Under the abstract `Node` class, create an abstract `accept` method
 3. Create a new visitor class that implements the `Visitor` interface

-## Empirical Studies
-We ask general research questions about all users, all tasks of a certain kind... e.g. do types help developers of large projects?

-We usually can't measure these directly, but we can gather empirical evidence through:
-1. Observational/Exploratory Studies
-2. Controlled Experiments
-3. Historical Data Collection and Analysis
-4. Surveys

-Potential way conclusions can be flawed:
-1. Construct validity: are we measuring the right thing?
-Is this clearly connected to our research question?
-Did we misunderstand the concepts we are working with?
-2. Internal validity: What are alternative explanations for the results?
-Other bias, confounding factors, etc.
-3. External Validity: To what extent are our results and conclusions of our experiment generalizable to our original research question? (how representative are our tasks and users?)
-4. Empirical Reliability / Reproducibility: Can the study be reproduced?

-Risks and Consent:
-1. In what ways could your participants could be harmed by the study or its results?
-2. Could be physical harm (less likely in CS), emotional harm (stress, reputation, etc.)
-3. Evaluate the likelihood of each potential risk (including unlikely cases)
-4. Are there ways to mitigate these risks?
-Potentially: adjust your study design
-5. What would you do if a participant were harmed? e.g. correction, compensation?

-To run a study ethically, we need to get informed consent (see: [[thoughts/interviews and data recording]])